spiral/docs/odm/standalone.md

 }
 ```

-Now we only need to feed our data into model constructor (do not forget to update ODM schema):
+Now we only need to feed our data into the model constructor (do not forget to update the ODM schema):

 ```php
 $data = [